-Most candidates, in the absence of the conditions below, are appropriately categorized in status 4 or status 2 (when supported by a ventricular assist device).
-Table 1 provides useful guidance for RRBs asked to approve upgraded listing urgency by exception for ACHD with single ventricle physiology.
+92 Most candidates, in the absence of the conditions below, are appropriately categorized in status 4 or 93 status 2 (when supported by a ventricular assist device).
+Table 1 provides useful guidance for RBs asked 94 to approve upgraded listing urgency by exception for ACHD with single ventricle physiology.

-4 Davies RR, Sorabella RA, Yang J, Mosca RS, Chen JM, Quaegebeur JM.
+&lt;sup>24 Davies RR, Sorabella RA, Yang J, Mosca RS, Chen JM, Quaegebeur JM.
 Outcomes after transplantation for "failed" Fontan: A single-institution experience.
 J Thorac Cardiov Surg.
 2012;143:1183-1192.e4.

-Table 1: Recommended criteria for status exceptions
+Table 1: Recommended criteria for ACHD status exceptions

-Table 1.
-Recommended Criteria for Status

-If the candidate meets this criteria: Then the candidate is eligible for:

-Is admitted to the transplant hospital that registered the Status 1 exception

-candidate on the waiting list and is experiencing complications

-of their VAD (single-ventricle VADs are currently classified into

-status 2 in policy) 5

-Is admitted to the transplant hospital that registered the Status 2 exception

-candidate on the waiting list and is either.

-• Supported by on e of the following:

-A continuous infusion of at least one high-dose

-intravenous inotrope:

-Dobutamine greater than or equal to 7.5

-mcg/kg/min

-Milrinone greater than or equal to 0.50

-mcg/kg/min

-Epinephrine greater than or equal to 0.02

-mcg/kg/min

-mog/kg/min

-A continuous infusion of at least two intravenous

-inotropes:

-Dobutamine greater than or equal to 3

-mcg/kg/min

-Williamono groator than or equal to 0.20

-mcg/kg/min

-■ Epinephrine greater than or equal to 0.01

-mcg/kg/min

-■ Dopamine greater than or equal to 3

-mcg/kg/min

-Mechanically ventilated

-Continuous monitoring of hemodynamic data, including cardiac

-output, with a pulmonary artery catheter or other device, is not

-required in these candidates.

-Is admitted to the transplant hospital that registered the Status 3 exception

-candidate on the waiting list and is experiencing complications

-related to their congenital heart disease (including but not limited

-to: protein-losing enteropathy, plastic bronchitis, or circuit

-thrombosis), without regard for change in the candidate's

-cardiac support
+If the candidate meets this criteria: Then the candidate is eligible for: Is admitted to the transplant hospital that registered the Status 1 exception candidate on the waiting list and is experiencing complications of their VAD (limited to VAD complications indicated in Policies 6.1.A-6.1.C: life-threatening ventricular arrhythmia, hemolysis, pump thrombosis, right heart failure, device infection, mucosal bleeding, and aortic insufficiency).
+Note single-ventricle VADs are currently classified into status 2 in policy Is admitted to the transplant hospital that registered the Status 2 exception candidate on the waiting list and meets any of the following: Supported by on e of the following: A continuous infusion of at least one high-dose intravenous inotrope: Dobutamine greater than or equal to 7.5 mcg/kg/min Milrinone greater than or equal to 0.50 mcg/kg/min Epinephrine greater than or equal to 0.02 mcg/kg/min A continuous infusion of at least two intravenous inotropes: Dobutamine greater than or equal to 3 mcg/kg/min Milrinone greater than or equal to 0.25 mag/l/g/min mcg/kg/min Fpinephrine greater than or equal to 0.01 Epinephrine greater than or equal to 0.01 mcg/kg/min Dopamine greater than or equal to 3 mcg/kg/min Intolerance to maximally-tolerated inotropic dosages, as evidenced by hemodynamic instability (e.g. hypotension, vasodilation, hemodynamically unstable atrial or ventricular arrhythmias) Mechanically ventilated mosnamouny vondictor Continuous monitoring of hemodynamic data, including cardiac output, with a pulmonary artery catheter or other device, is not required in these candidates.
+Is admitted to the transplant hospital that registered the Status 3 exception candidate on the waiting list and is experiencing complications related to their congenital heart disease (including but not limited to: protein-losing enteropathy, plastic bronchitis, or circuit thrombosis), without regard for change in the candidate's cardiac support